Guides / Living & Lifestyle Guides / Holiday / St.Patrick’s Day

 Does your favorite drink or cocktail contain more than just alcohol?

-If you’re unfamiliar with vegan foods, it might surprise you to learn about animal ingredients hiding in your favorite beer or wine.
 Some beer and wine go through a clarifying process that uses animal products such as isinglass (fish bladders), egg whites, or gelatin.
-And because alcohol is commonly exempt from labeling requirements that other food products have, these ingredients are rarely listed on the packaging.
+And because alcohol is commonly exempt from labeling requirements other food products have, these ingredients are rarely listed on the packaging.

 Here are a few popular brands that are suitable for vegan imbibers.